sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 # Testing

-_This documentation is specifically for the tests in the [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph) repository.
-For our general testing principles, please see "[Testing Principles](../background-information/testing_principles.md)"._
+> NOTE: This documentation is specifically for the tests in the [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph) repository.
+For our general testing principles, please see "[Testing Principles](../background-information/testing_principles.md)".

+<span class="virtual-br"></span>

+> NOTE: To learn more about our CI pipelines where these tests get run, please see "[Buildkite pipelines](../background-information/continuous_integration.md#buildkite-pipelines)".

 ## Backend tests